 - Having a medical device inside your body such as an artificial joint

-- Injecting illegal drugs
+- Injecting medicines or illegal drugs

 - Living with or having close contact with a person who has staph